Ultimate Blogging Glossary

-CSS is used to style the layout, colors, and fonts on your blog.
+CSS stands for cascading style sheet.
+It is code that is used to style the layout, colors, and fonts on your blog.

-Dashboard is where you access all the tools you need to create your blog.
+Your dashboard is where you access all the tools you need to create and manage your blog.

 Domain Name System is a database that changes your domain name into the IP address of your web server and allows it to be found.

-A Domain Name is the name you type into the address bar of your browser.
+A Domain Name is your web address.
+It is the text you type into the address bar of your browser.